Petr Skrabanek

 Petr Skrabanek (Petr Škrabánek; 27 October 1940 – 21 June 1994) was a Czech-Irish physician, professor of medicine and author of several books and many articles.

 Skrabanek was described by Ben Goldacre as "a lifelong champion of clear thinking, scepticism, and critical appraisal", and expressed vocal criticism of what he dubbed "cacademics", "quackupuncturists" and "nonsensus-consensus".

 Skrabanek was a polymath, loving jazz, history, literature and playing the piano.
 He spoke several languages thanks to which he was able to deeply study Joyce's last work - the avant-garde novel Finnegans Wake.

 Career

 Skrabanek studied chemistry, joining the faculty of Natural Sciences at Charles University in Prague in 1957.
 Following his studies he was a researcher at the Institute for Toxicology and Forensic Medicine in Prague, graduating in 1962.
-He also frequently contributed short articles to the Czechoslovakian science journal Vesmír.
+He also frequently contributed short articles to the Czechoslovak science journal Vesmír.

 Beginning in 1963, Skrabanek studied medicine at the Jan Evangelista Purkyně University in Brno, and wrote abstracts from journals published in Slavonic languages for Chemical Abstracts.
 Later he worked as an expert in forensic toxicology in Prague.
 In 1967 Skrabanek was selected to spend a month in Galway Regional Hospital.

 When the Soviets invaded Czechoslovakia in July 1968, he and his wife Věra Čapková were on holiday in Ireland and they remained there as emigrants.